shawrajdeep00/LED_control_using_web/README.md

 ## Project Overview

-This project demonstrates how to control an LED using the Bolt IoT platform and the Bolt Cloud.
+This project demonstrates controlling an LED using the Bolt IoT platform and the Bolt Cloud.
 The primary objective is to remotely manage an LED via a web interface, enabling users to turn the LED on and off with just a click of a button.
 This can be particularly useful in various scenarios, such as controlling lights in a room without leaving the comfort of a couch.

 ## Requirements